Want to learn new ways to make extra money?

 Our favorite thing about Survey Junkie is how straightforward the platform is and how quickly you can start making money.

-They’re also super upfront in telling you that you won’t get rich from taking surveys.
+They’re also super upfront in telling you that you won’t get rich from taking paid surveys for money.
 We already knew that, but it’s refreshing to see some transparency.

-Nonetheless, it’s still a great platform for making money in your spare time by taking surveys.
+Nonetheless, it’s still a great platform to take surveys for money in your spare time.

 Much like Swagbucks, Survey Junkie works on a points system, and the points can be converted into cash.